 Reliability and Safety

-The BMW 4 Series uses many of the same mechanical and electronic components as the current 3 Series, so you can buy the coupe safe in the knowledge that it should be trouble-free.
-BMW offers a three-year unlimited mileage warranty and 36 months’ roadside assistance.
-BMW was the 10th-placed manufacturer in the Driver Power 2014 satisfaction survey, scoring well for handling and performance.
+The BMW 4 Series uses many of the same mechanical and electronic components as the current 3 Series, so you can buy the Convertible and Coupe models safe in the knowledge that they should be trouble-free.

 As you’d expect, you can pack your 4 Series Convertible with extra safety kit, including lane departure warning, a reversing camera, a head-up display and active cruise control.